colbyh21412/it-homelab/labs/03-group-policy-restrictions.md

 Step 3 — Disabled Command Prompt for Standard Users Navigated to:
 User Configuration → Policies → Administrative Templates → System

-Set Prevent access to the command prompt to Enabled Set "Disable the command prompt script processing also?" to Yes
+•  Set Prevent access to the command prompt to Enabled
+•  Set "Disable the command prompt script processing also?" to Yes

 Result: Standard users receive "The command prompt has been disabled by your administrator" when attempting to open CMD or run batch scripts
 Step 4 — Blocked USB and Removable Storage
 Navigated to:
 User Configuration → Policies → Administrative Templates → System → Removable Storage Access

-Set All Removable Storage classes: Deny all access to Enabled
+•  Set All Removable Storage classes: Deny all access to Enabled

 Result: Standard users cannot read from or write to USB drives or removable storage devices Step 5 — Tested All Restrictions on CLIENT01

-Ran gpupdate /force on CLIENT01 to apply policies Signed in as LAB\ajohnson and tested each restriction:
+•  Ran gpupdate /force on CLIENT01 to apply policies
+•  Signed in as LAB\ajohnson and tested each restriction:

 RestrictionResultControl Panel✅ BlockedWindows Settings✅ BlockedCommand Prompt✅ BlockedUSB/Removable Storage✅ Blocked Step 6 — AppLocker Configuration (Work in Progress) Attempted to configure AppLocker to block standard users from running unauthorized executables outside of C:\Windows and C:\Program Files.
 Steps completed:

-Created default Executable Rules in AppLocker
+•  Created default Executable Rules in AppLocker
-Created a Deny rule for Authenticated Users with path * Added exceptions for C:\Program Files\* and C:\Windows\* Named rule Block Unauthorized Executables
+•  Created a Deny rule for Authenticated Users with path *
+•  Added exceptions for C:\Program Files\* and C:\Windows\*
+•  Named rule Block Unauthorized Executables
-Set enforcement mode to Enforce rules
+•  Set enforcement mode to Enforce rules
-Enabled and set Application Identity service to Automatic on CLIENT01 Linked GPO to Houston → Workstations OU for Computer Configuration to apply
+•  Enabled and set Application Identity service to Automatic on CLIENT01
+•  Linked GPO to Houston → Workstations OU for Computer Configuration to apply

-Status: AppLocker rules are confirmed received by CLIENT01 via Get-AppLockerPolicy -Effective -Xml showing EnforcementMode="Enabled" for Exe rules, however executables outside approved paths are still running.
-Further troubleshooting required.
+Status: AppLocker rules are confirmed received by CLIENT01 via Get-AppLockerPolicy -Effective -Xml showing EnforcementMode="Enabled" for Exe rules, executables outside approved paths are still running.
+Further troubleshooting is required.

-Issues Encountered and How I Fixed Them
+## Issues Encountered and How I Fixed Them
 Issue 1 — GPO applying to Domain Admins and blocking Control Panel on DC01

-Cause: Workstation-Hardening-Policy GPO created in a previous session with another tool was linked to the root of lab.local and applied to all authenticated users including Administrator
+Cause: Workstation-Hardening-Policy GPO created in a previous session with another tool was linked to the root of lab.local and applied to all authenticated users, including Administrator
 Fix: Deleted the Workstation-Hardening-Policy GPO entirely.
 Cleared residual local group policy settings by running:

 RD /S /Q "%WinDir%\System32\GroupPolicyUsers"